jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 In this task you will add a trusted IP addresses for each the Tacoma and Bellevue Offices.
 Trusted IP address are the enterprises public external IP addresses that a Teams user will show as routing from on the public internet.
 These are important as they validate that the user is on an enterprise network and the system should check if they are on a mapped subnet.
 We have two offices, each with their own internet connection and therefor public IP address.
 You do not need to map Trusted IPs to specific networks.

-1. From the last task you are still signed in to CLIENT01 as “Lab User” and have the **Microsoft Teams Admin Center** open as **Katie Jordan**.
+1. From the last task you are still signed in to MS720-CLIENT01 as “Admin” and have the **Microsoft Teams Admin Center** open as **Katie Jordan**.

 2. On **Network topology**, select the **Trusted IPs** tab.